wyllie/AwAws/README.md

 initials are AW and you are writing a wrapper for AWS boto it seems reasonable to just smush those things together to get AwAws.
 In my head it's A W Aws, but I suspect people will just call is awaws (ah-whas) which is fine by me.

-This line is here to force a rebuild on github - it can safely be ignored or even deleted to force another rebuild!
-Or just add some more lines - it's really up to you!
-Sometimes GitHub crashes so you need to make a small change to get the check to run again